iamjimtaylor/iamjimtaylor/_posts/2016-03-30-weekly-one-to-one-meetings.md

 - they feel wanted, listened to and recognised.
 Give them a voice.
 - it improves theirs and your communication skills.
 - it helps to get away from your desk if you're stuck at it for 8 hours a day.
-- they're respect you more because you're there for them.
+- they'll respect you more because you're there for them.
 Helping them be more productive each day.

 Thanks for reading.
 Feel free to share.